enveezee/dirt/README.md

 transcode - example of simplifying wrapper to ffmpeg for transcoding

 wmtoggle - example of a window manager toggle script to switch between two wms

+ziso - simple zenity based ISO writer using dd for people who want a GUI to write images to a thumbdrive